 - Lords Of Magic has EIGHT races.
 Fire (Cannon-subversive-ish), Chaos (Cannon-horde-ish), Air (Subversive-horde-ish), Life (Subversive-Balanced), Water (Balanced), Order (Powerhouse-Cannon), Earth (Powerhouse-Horde-VERY SLOW-ish), and Death (Balanced, in the way that having a Horde of Nukes is balanced).

-- Warhammer40000 itself has sixteen different factions (five different Space Marine variants, Eldar, Dark Eldar, Tau, Chaos Space Marines, Chaos Daemons, Ordo Malleus, Ordo Hereticus, Orks, Necrons, Imperial Guard, and Tyranids).
-They're generally organized in accordance of how focused on shooting versus close combat they are and by whether they tend to field hordes versus elite units.
-Any Space Marine Faction in general is a combination of Balanced with another factor (Space Wolves are Balanced Powerhouses, while Grey Knights are Balanced Cannons) while each of the other factions take on a more traditional role blended with their preferred method of combat (Imperial Guard is Horde Ranged while Tyranids are Horde/Close Combat, for example).
-The Sole exception to this is the Dark Eldar, who are basically more subversive version of the vanilla Eldar.
+- Warhammer 40,000: Sixteen factions (Space Marines, including five variant groups, Eldar, Dark Eldar, Tau, Chaos Space Marines, Chaos Daemons, Ordo Malleus, Ordo Hereticus, Orks, Necrons, Imperial Guard, and Tyranids).
+They're generally organized in terms of how focused they are on shooting versus close combat and by whether they tend to field hordes versus elite units.
+Any Space Marine faction in general is a combination of Balanced and another type (Space Wolves are Balanced/Powerhouse, while Grey Knights are Balanced/Cannons) while each of the other factions take on a more traditional role blended with their preferred method of combat (Imperial Guard are The Horde à la ranged, while Tyranids are The Horde à la close combat, for example).
+The sole exception to this are the Dark Eldar, who are basically more subversive version of the vanilla Eldar.

 - Rise of Nations has over 20 different nations to choose from, but most of the differences are small.

 - Age of Empires series have large numbers of playable factions, with more added in each expansion pack.
 Since the tech trees are shared, most variation comes in the form of each civilisation missing out on a few research items or unit upgrades.
 The second game adds one (in some cases two) unique technology and unit for each civilisation.
 Additionally, both games feature set statistical bonuses (military and economic) and minor gimmicks for each civ.